Foundational Advance Track

 Synthetic Biology has the potential to achieve great things in the 21st century, which has already been described as the century of biology.
 While DNA sequencing and synthesis are advancing in capacity at a rate about five times faster than Moore's law, they are not the only technologies necessary to bring about this revolution.
 Reading and writing DNA will become ever more crucial tools as the field of synthetic biology advances but knowing how to program using DNA will be the key to the field.

-You will find images and abstracts of the winning Foundational Advance teams from 2013 to 2015 in the page below.
-Also, follow the links below to see projects from all the Foundational Advance track teams.
+You will find images and abstracts of the winning Foundational Advance track teams from 2015 and 2016 in the page below.

 Ecolibrium - developing a framework for engineering co-cultures

 In nature, microorganisms live together and cooperate to accomplish complex tasks.
 As synthetic biology advances, we transition from unicellular systems to engineering at the multicellular level.
 A major obstacle, however, is ensuring stable coexistence of different cell types in co-culture.
 This year we are developing a Genetically Engineered Artificial Ratio (GEAR) system to control population ratios in microbial consortia.
 GEAR will employ a bi-directional communication system and novel RNA control that can be implemented across different bacterial strains.
 We are also developing a software to facilitate the design and optimisation of co-cultures.
 In the future, we envision our GEAR system being used for distributed multicellular biocomputing and bioprocessing, as well as for microbiome engineering.